 SC Arts Commission Literary Arts Program

-The First Novel Competition recognizes one of South Carolina's exceptional writers by providing a book contract with Hub City Press.
+The South Carolina First Novel Prize recognizes one of South Carolina's exceptional writers by providing a book contract with Hub City Press.
 The competition is a highly competitive, anonymous process.
-Publication by Hub City of at least 1,500 paperback copies of the book will bring recognition that may open doors to other resources and opportunities.
-The book will be nationally distributed through John F. Blair Co. of Winston-Salem, N.C.
+Publication by Hub City of at least 2,000 copies of the book will bring recognition that may open doors to other resources and opportunities.
+The book will be nationally distributed.

 The applicant must:

 - Be a legal resident of the U.S. and S.C. with a permanent residence in the state for one (1) year prior to the application deadline (twelve consecutive months);

 - Be 18 years of age or older at the time of application;

 - Not have published a novel before, but may have published a book of nonfiction, short stories, poetry or children's literature.

 - Simultaneous submissions are accepted, as long as winning author is willing to withdraw it from consideration elsewhere upon accepting S.C.
 First Novel Prize.

 - Only manuscripts between 150 and 400 (single-sided) pages are eligible;

 - Submission must be an original work of which the applicant is the sole author;

 - No agent submissions are accepted.